There are three words that the Japanese use to describe the Shiba Inu’s temperament:

 Kan-i is bravery and boldness combined with composure and strength.
 Ryosei is good nature with a gentle disposition.
 Kan-i & Ryosei are opposites; one cannot exist without the other.
 The last word to describe the Shiba Inu is Soboku which is artlessness with a refined & open spirit.
 All three of these characteristics combined make the Shiba Inu a Shiba Inu.

-Shibas love to be included in ‘adventures’ with their families, but they do have an off switch & will happily lounge on the couch with their owners,as long as they get plenty of exercise of course.
-I found that Shibas have a quiet, regal air about them with a hint of snottiness in public, but they do have a silly, energetic side – aka the Shiba 500, where they run like crazy at an amazing speed and with such agility.
+Shibas love to be included in ‘adventures’ with their families, but they do have an off switch and will happily lounge on the couch with their owners, as long as they get plenty of exercise or mental stimulation throughout the day.
+I found that Shibas have a quiet, regal air about them with a hint of snottiness in public, but they do have a silly, energetic side especially when in a comfortable area or with familar people.
+One of my favorite things to do is watch them do the Shiba 500, where they run like crazy at an amazing speed and with such agility around the backyard.

 Shibas are generally a healthy breed.
-Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an annual eye exam with the results registered with OFA.
-The breed may have issues with glaucoma and mild to severe food allergies.
+Good, reputable breeders screen for things such as hip dysplasia, luxating patellas, and get an eye exam with the results registered with OFA.
+(It’s suggested the eye exam is done annually) The breed may have issues with glaucoma and mild to severe food allergies.
 A good, reputable breeder will be upfront & honest with any issues that their line may potentially have.
 Here’s a list of the minimum health testing a Shiba should receive before being bred : OFA Shiba Inu requirements

 It’s highly recommended you take your pup to puppy kindergarten classes & socialize them with older, well behaved, balanced dogs.